Updated: 24 October 2014

 What is it?

 Pisangtherapy Retreat is an innovative therapy for jinn-related disorders.
 Pisangtherapy intervention will be applied on the participants during the period.
 The Pisangtherapy Retreat, introduced in December 2013, will deliver numerous significant advantages compared to ad hoc ruqyah.
+Since December 2013 we had organised 17 retreats.
 If you have been spending too many sessions of ad hoc ruqyah without much progress, or have just realised that various internet resources have misled you, or see yourself spiralling down with your self-treatment, then the retreat will Insha'Allah deliver the breakthrough in therapeutic benefit that will help you move forward with your life.

 How many times have you felt or being told by the ruqyah reciter that the jinn has left but later on found out that it is still there.
 Or perhaps you have been told by the ruqyah reciter that you get a relapse because a new sihr has been sent.
 How can you be sure of the "stories" that nobody can verify?
 Pisangtherapy Retreat will give you a better understanding of what is going on.